List-Decodable Sparse Mean Estimation: Introduction

-In this work, we investigate the problem of list-decodable mean estimation, for which there has been a plethora of elegant results established in recent years.
+In this work, we investigate the problem of list-decodable mean estimation, for which there have been a plethora of elegant results established in recent years.
 From a high level, most of them concern error guarantees and running time.
-For example, \cite{charika2017learning} proposed the first tractable algorithm based on the ellipsoid method, which runs in polynomial time and achieves optimal error rate for variance-bounded distributions. \cite{dia2018list} developed a multi-filtering scheme and showed that the error rate can be improved by using higher-order degree polynomials if the underlying distribution is Gaussian.
-The more recent works~\cite{cmy2020list,dia2020list,dia2021list} further addressed the computational efficiency of this task and achieved almost linear running time.
+For example, \cite{charika2017learning} proposed the first tractable algorithm based on semidefinite programming, which runs in polynomial time and achieves optimal error rate for variance-bounded distributions. \cite{dia2018list} developed a multi-filtering scheme and showed that the error rate can be improved by using high degree polynomials if the underlying distribution is Gaussian.
+The more recent works~\cite{cmy2020list,dia2021list} further addressed the computational efficiency of this task and achieved almost linear running time in certain regimes.

-Although all of these algorithms exhibit near-optimal guarantees on either error rate or computational complexity, it seems that less is explored to improve another yet important metric: the sample complexity.
-In particular, the sample complexity of all these algorithms is $O(\poly(d))$, hence they quickly break down for data-demanding applications such as healthcare where the number of available samples $n$ is typically orders of magnitude less than the dimension $d$ \cite{wainwright2019high}.
-Therefore, a pressing question that needs to be addressed in such high-dimensional regime\footnote{We refer the regime $n \ll d$ as the high-dimensional regime, following convention in statistics.} is the following:
+Although all of these algorithms exhibit near-optimal guarantees on either error rate or computational complexity, it turns out that less is explored to improve another yet important metric: the sample complexity.
+In particular, the sample complexity of all these algorithms is $O(\poly(d))$, hence they quickly break down for data-demanding applications such as healthcare where the number of available samples is typically orders of magnitude less than the dimension $d$ \cite{wainwright2019high}.
+Therefore, a pressing question that needs to be addressed in such a high-dimensional regime is the following:

 \begin{quote} Does there exist a provably robust algorithm for list-decodable mean estimation that runs in polynomial time and enjoys a sample complexity bound of $O(\polylog(d))$? \end{quote}